Matt Sydal: Alliance with Ethan Page and departure (2018–2019)

 On the April 26 episode of Impact Wrestling, Sydal successfully defended his Impact X Division Championship against Brian Cage by count out.
 However, Sydal would end up losing the title to Cage at Slammiversary XVI in July.
 He would lose a rematch for the title at the following episode of Impact Wrestling.

 Following his loss he attempted to recruit Rich Swann to be his partner, however Swann denied him.
 This resulted in a feud between the two.
 Sydal would beat Swann in their first encounter due to interference from the debuting Ethan Page.
 Sydal would go on to form a team with Page based around following Sydal's teachings of "seeing through your third eye."
 Their team would lose to Rich Swann and his surprise partner NWA National Champion Willie Mack at Bound for Glory.
 On the November 1 episode of Impact Wrestling, Sydal and Page lost a Tag Team Championship match against The Latin American Xchange.
-Sydal later lost a X-Division championship qualifying match to Page.
+Sydal later lost an X-Division championship qualifying match to Page.
 Korklan left Impact when his contract expired on January 1, 2019.